"The Termination Risks of Simulation Science" Erkenntnis 1-21. forthcoming.

 Historically, the hypothesis that our world is a computer simulation has struck many as just another improbable-but-possible “skeptical hypothesis” about the nature of reality.
 Recently, however, the simulation hypothesis has received significant attention from philosophers, physicists, and the popular press.
 This is due to the discovery of an epistemic dependency: If we believe that our civilization will one day run many simulations concerning its ancestry, then we should believe that we are probably in an ancestor simulation right now.
 This essay examines a troubling but underexplored feature of the ancestor-simulation hypothesis: the termination risk posed by both ancestor-simulation technology and experimental probes into whether our world is an ancestor simulation.
-It evaluates the termination risk by using extrapolations from current computing practices and simulation technology.
+This essay evaluates the termination risk by using extrapolations from current computing practices and simulation technology.
 The conclusions, while provisional, have great implications for debates concerning the fundamental nature of reality and the safety of contemporary physics.

 The inference that life does not matter because it will end is an ongoing source of despair for many reflective people, and literature, popular culture, and philosophy demonstrate its widespread influence.
 Given its power and prominence, alleviating the despair would be both an intellectual achievement and a contribution to welfare.
 I evaluate existing philosophical models of the despair, which diagnosis it as involving an unreasonable desire for permanence or positive “final outcome.”
 I conclude that these diagnoses are sometimes unsatisfactory, and especially so for lifelong atheists.
 I then argue that a temporal argument for nihilism often generates the despair and that this argument applies to all naturalistic evaluations of mattering, meaning, and value.
 The temporal argument for nihilism, however, involves an inconsistent shift between temporally neutral and temporally biased evaluations of mattering/meaning/value.
 Resolving the inconsistency, one way or the other, would remove the source of despair.